Runaway foster children broke into home, found guns and fired at deputies, sheriff says

 “A 12-year-old and a 14-year-old have it so bad in life that they are going to defy law enforcement and engage them in a gun battle, and the more we de-escalated — the more we were trying to get the armored vehicles out here, and pepper spray and tear gas — the more brazen they got,” Chitwood said at a news conference.

-The violence brought renewed scrutiny to youth welfare systems already in the spotlight after the fatal police shooting this year of Ma’Khia Bryant, a teenager who had lunged at someone with a knife outside her foster home in Columbus, Ohio.
-In Florida, lawmakers have slashed the budget for child welfare while reports raise concerns about overcrowded state-funded homes and overburdened caseworkers.
+The violence brought renewed scrutiny to youth welfare systems already in the spotlight after the fatal police shooting this year of Ma’Khia Bryant, a teenager who was seen swinging a knife at a woman outside her foster home in Columbus, Ohio.
+In Florida, lawmakers have slashed the budget for child welfare, while reports raise concerns about overcrowded state-funded homes and overburdened caseworkers.

 This week’s crisis in Volusia County laid bare tensions over how to address violence from troubled young people and who should be held responsible, as some communities also grapple with spikes in violent crime during the coronavirus pandemic.

-Chitwood criticized current approaches and “restorative justice” programs as soft-on-crime and focused in large part on the children themselves, declaring at one point that he had “no sympathy, none.”
+Chitwood criticized current approaches and “restorative justice” programs as soft on crime and focused in large part on the children themselves, declaring at one point that he had “no sympathy, none.”

 Others saw young defendants let down by the systems meant to help them.